From the BlogNew Here?

 • Let Dry

 Use a level to make sure it is straight.
 The cement should be thick enough to hold it upright with no assistance.
 Just make sure you make it straight before the cement sets.
-Click to enlarge the profile shots.

 That’s it!
 I had some old spray paint I wanted to get rid of so I added that in at the end.